XinhuiLi/xinhuili.github.io/_pages/about.md

 Before I started my Ph.D., I worked as a research engineer at [the Child Mind Institute](https://childmind.org/), where I developed a software pipeline [C-PAC](https://fcp-indi.github.io/) for MRI preprocessing and analysis.

-I am open to collaboration opportunities so please feel free to reach out!
+Please feel free to reach out if you have any questions about my work or would like to discuss collaboration opportunities.